dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Retrieve a copy of the source code by forking the NCAR/METplus repository into into the user's own GitHub repository.
+* Retrieve a copy of the source code by forking the NCAR/METplus repository into the user's own GitHub repository.
 Click on the **Fork** button in the upper right hand side of the `METplus repository <https://github.com/dtcenter/METplus>`_.

 * Click on the appropriate GitHub account when presented with the pop-up window